KomodoPlatform/developer-docs/additional-assets/misc/2020-01-31-utxo-contracts.md

 The inward vector consumes money from an unspent transaction (thus rendering that transaction "spent"), and allocates the money to outward vectors.
 The outward vectors are new "unspent transactions," or UTXOs.

-Furthermore, the reader is introduced to the concept of a "Bitcoin Script."
+Furthermore, the article introduces the reader to the concept of a "Bitcoin Script."
 This is where the relevant portion of the discussion here truly begins.

 Before discussing Bitcoin Scripts, the following summary of UTXO structure and terminology is provided.